Collision Insurance Explained: What It Covers, Costs & When You Need It

 Is collision insurance worth it for older cars?

-Collision insurance typically isn't worth it once your vehicle is worth less than 10 times the annual collision premium.
+Collision insurance typically isn't worth it once your vehicle is worth less than 10 times the annual collision premium, or when the car's market value falls below $3,000–$5,000.
 For example, if your car is worth $4,000 and collision coverage costs $480 per year, that's an 8.3x ratio — below the recommended 10x threshold.
 After factoring in a $500 deductible, your maximum payout drops to $3,500, making the coverage increasingly hard to justify.
-Use Kelley Blue Book to check your car's actual cash value and reassess annually.
+Use Kelley Blue Book to check your car's actual cash value and reassess annually at each policy renewal.

 What's the difference between collision and liability insurance?